garrandall/popular-music-data/tracks/the-jump-off-lil--kim-mr--cheeks.md

 I got my eye on the guy in the Woolrich coat
 Don't he know Queen Bee got the ill deep throat?
 Uh!
 Let me show you what I'm all about
-How I make a Sprite can disappear in my mouth....HO!!!!
+How I make a Sprite can disappear in my mouth...HO!
 Shake up the dice, throw down your ice (What)
 Bet it all playa fuck the price
 Money ain't a thing throw it out like rice
 Been around the world cop the same thing twice
-Rub on my tits (Huh!) squeeze on my ass (Oooh!)
+Rub on my tits (Huh!) squeeze on my ass (Oh!)
-Gimme some UH!!! step on the gas (Ah)
+Gimme some UH! step on the gas (Ah)
 Pop the cork and roll up the hash (Roll it!)
 You know what we about, sex, drugs and cash